mmgaggle/zgw-dbstore/README.md

 # Z is for zipper: S3 gateway

 zgw-dbstore is a light weight S3 server dialect based on the Ceph object gateway that persists objects and metadata into a SQLite database.
+If you've ever wanted to use Ceph's object gateway, without deploying a cluster, this is for you!

 The Ceph object gateway has conventionally carried the name radosgw, or rgw for short.
 [RADOS](https://ceph.com/assets/pdfs/weil-rados-pdsw07.pdf) is Ceph's